adam-beckett-1999/HA-Rounded-Dashboard/README.md

 #### Details:

 I've made various tweaks to the styling to suit my preferences, and re-designed some of the cards and created my own in a way that matches the original theme.
+All of my dashboards make use of the layout card addon through HACS to control card placement and configure the dashboard views to a vertical layout where cards only occupy one column, so this is best suited to portrait view.
+Some cards may need the placement and padding of elements moved around and adjusted depending on screen size as they are not dynamic.

 ![image info](images/dashboard-overview.gif)